AizazZaidee/Android-Ultra-Photo-Selector/README.md

 Android-Ultra-Photo-Selector
 =============================
 Select images from Android devices made easy :-) In preview you can also Zoom images.
 You can select images from different albums on your mobil phone.
 Selection image result is also preserved.
 See **AndroidManifest.xml** for more details.
-This is same library as We Chat is using.

         Intent intent = new Intent(context, activity);
 		intent.putExtra(PhotoSelectorActivity.KEY_MAX, maxImage);